Jonathan2251/lbd/source/gpu.rst

   Relationships between the texturing concept [#textureobject]_.

-The figure of relationships between the texturing concept as above.
+The figure of 'Relationships between the texturing concept' as above.
 The texture object is not bound directly into the shader (where the actual sampling takes place).
 Instead, it is bound to a 'texture unit' whose index is passed to the shader.
 So the shader reaches the texture object by going